greenelab/iscb-diversity/readme.md

 This is a data analysis repository for the study at <https://greenelab.github.io/iscb-diversity-manuscript/>.

+## Datasets

+Datasets are stored in the [`data`](data) directory.
+This repository uses [Git LFS](https://git-lfs.github.com/) to store large / binary datasets.
+Make sure to have Git LFS installed locally before cloning the repository, if you'd like to download the datasets.
+You can also download datasets directly from the GitHub website by clicking "Raw".

+In general, we use [XZ](https://tukaani.org/xz/) for compressing files (denoted by an `.xz` extension).
+For users that would like a graphical interface for decompressing XZ-compressed files, options include [PeaZip](https://giorgiotani.github.io/PeaZip/) on Windows (open source) and [The Unarchiver](https://theunarchiver.com/) on macOS (proprietary freeware). macOS users can install the `xz` command line utility with `brew install xz`.

 ## Development

 This repository has a corresponding Docker image with the required dependencies.